Albums: a short history of the application

 • SQL/Windows, a client-server builder for making apps that had client screens that communicated with a database server (not sure if I actually completed designing this, but I was using it for other stuff and so naturally I had to build this with it too)

-• and finally Python, first with a standalone version using Tkinter screens; later a webbrowser-based version using XML for data storage and CGI for the communication; and finally a Django version with an SQLite database engine - which is the version we are dealing with here.
+• and finally Python, first with a standalone version using Tkinter screens; later a webbrowser-based version using XML for data storage and CGI for the communication; and finally a Django version with an SQLite database engine - which is the version we are speaking about here.